-Although resorts and villas in Uluwatu are much more quieter, Seminyak is known for its food and bar scene and I wanted to be in the center of all that having spent our first few days in a quieter location.
+Although resorts and villas in Uluwatu are much more quieter, Seminyak is known for its food and bar scene.
+Given this, I wanted to be in the center of all that having spent our first few days in a quieter location.

 How to Get Around